How to Apply for a MVV for the Netherlands

 • Collect your MVV sticker from the embassy – the officials at the Dutch embassy will place the sticker in your passport.

-If you want to apply for a MVV for the Netherlands, our experts in immigration matters in Netherlands can provide you with legal assistance in obtaining a provisional or permanent residence permit in this country.
+If you want to apply for a MVV for the Netherlands, our immigration lawyer in Netherlands can provide you with legal assistance in obtaining a provisional or permanent residence permit in this country.

 Who needs a MVV for the Netherlands?